Menstrual problems

 6. Premenstrual Syndrome (PMS):

-– PMS involves a range of physical and emotional symptoms that occur in the days or weeks before menstruation.
-Symptoms may include mood changes, bloating, breast tenderness, and irritability.
+– Premenstrual syndrome is characterized by the presence of signs and symptoms, physical or mental, that occur in the days or weeks preceding menstruation.
+Mood changes, bloating, breast tenderness, and irritability are examples.

 7. Premenstrual Dysphoric Disorder (PMDD):